jtsextonMITRE/nccoe-tls-visibility/source/C_ProjectOverview.rst

 set of baseline criteria for acceptability of solutions for visibility challenges.
-The NCCoE adopted the criteria without change and hosted a virtual workshop focused on TLS 1.3 in September 2020 :ref:`[5]<workshop>` at which the options below to maintain visibility were identified:
+The NCCoE adopted the criteria without change and hosted a virtual workshop focused on TLS 1.3 in September 2020 :ref:`[5]<workshop>`, where participants identified the following options for maintaining visibility:

 - Endpoint mechanisms that establish visibility, such as enhanced logging